jeninedrew/simple/README.md

 - You're starting out fresh.
 Are these the package versions we want to go ahead with?
 If not, grab the most recent versions (and update starter).
 - OK, install packages! `npm install`
 - And get the project going. `gulp`

-## TO DO

-- Double check modernizer is working as expected